Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 The proofs involve several new ideas.
 Since the formal implementation of them takes a while, to facilitate readability, we include a reasonably detailed description of the key ideas in this section.
 The subsections can more or less be read independently.

-As indicated earlier, the central tool driving our technique is the Brownian resampling properties enjoyed by line ensembles (infinite families of random continuous curves) into which $\h$ for any $t\in (0,\infty]$ can be embedded.
+As indicated earlier, the central tool driving our technique is the Brownian resampling properties we have assumed is enjoyed by line ensemble $\cL$.
 We start by discussing these properties in more detail.